siriustrack/meta-ads-mcp/README.md

 2. When using direct Meta OAuth:
    - Run with `--force-login` to get a fresh token: `uvx meta-ads-mcp --login --app-id YOUR_APP_ID --force-login`
    - Make sure the terminal has permissions to open a browser window

+3. Skip authentication entirely by providing a token directly:
+   - If you already have a valid access token, you can bypass the authentication flow:
+   - `export META_ACCESS_TOKEN=your_access_token`
+   - This will ignore both the local token cache and the Pipeboard authentication

 ### API Errors